COVID-19 Safety Plan & Protocol

 • Clients must inform their counsellor prior to leaving their homes if they have a fever, shortness of breath or a cough, or have been exposed to someone who shows signs of COVID-19.
 Clients are directed to do a self-assessment here

-• Clients are encouraged to bring along a hand sanitizer and all clients must wear a mask when entering Innova Centre.
+• Clients are encouraged to bring along a hand sanitizer and all clients must wear a mask when entering Innova Therapy locations.

 • If client’s appointment is not within the next five minutes, they should remain outside the office, or in their vehicle.